 If you’re allergic to mosquito bites, you’re reacting to the female mosquito’s salivary proteins which she excretes as she feeds on your blood.
-If you don’t know whether or not you are allergic, the following information and advice may help you to protect yourself from mosquitoes and manage the bites.
-A severe reaction is often called Skeeter Syndrome.
+A mosquito bite allergy doesn’t always result in a fever, itching around the infected area, a bite bruise or swelling in clusters around the bite.
+If you don’t know whether or not you have a mosquito bite allergy, the following information and advice may help you to protect yourself from mosquitoes and manage the reactions to mosquito bites.

 How Do You Know if You Are Allergic to Mosquito Bites?